-Today, businesses, families and individuals have a variety of choices to reduce out-of-pocket costs on dental care.
-These dental insurance options include PPO dental insurance plans, HMO dental insurance plans, and dental indemnity insurance plans.
-You may also consider dental savings plans — an affordable alternative to the traditional dental insurance plans.
+Today, businesses, families, and individuals have multiple choices to reduce out-of-pocket dental care costs.
+These options include PPO and DHMO dental insurance plans.
+You may also consider dental savings plans — an affordable alternative to traditional dental insurance plans.

 Let’s take a closer look at dental insurance plans and dental savings plans.

 What are the Main Differences Between PPO and DHMO Dental Insurance Plans?